gertzMan/song-list-manager/README.md

 - npm i
 - `docker-compose up -d` to start the db
 - npm start
+- for production run `npm run build` and use the compiled result found in the dist folder.
-- when uploading to production environment make sure to set the environment variables to production
+- when uploading to a production environment make sure to set the environment variables correctly depends (on which ever hosting service is chosen.)

 ## Showcase